ckempke/Blog/docs/blog/runtime_navmesh.md

             buildSources);
 ```

-There's an alternate form of `CollectSources` that takes a **GameObject** as the first parameter (instead of the bounds) and builds only from that object and it's children.
+There's an alternate form of `CollectSources` that takes a **GameObject** as the first parameter (instead of the bounds) and builds only from that object and its children.
 Depending on how your game objects are structured in the hierarchy, one of the other will likely be easiest for you.

 ### Get the Build Settings for each Agent Type